 Prior and related publications obviously refers to e.g. earlier conference papers on which the JSSC manuscript elaborates.
 But also other publications where (part of) the submitted work was disclosed, earlier work of you or your group in the same field on which the submitted manuscript builds further, etc. must be included.

 Please consider this list carefully.
 An automated plagiarism check is performed on each submission, and violations of this prepublication policy detected during the review process may result in a publication ban.

 The JSSC publishes two types of papers

 - Regular papers: typical manuscripts, describing both the theoretical and implementation aspects of and advanced solid-state circuit design.
-The page limit is 5 to 8 pages in the two-column format described above.
+The page limit is 6 to 9 pages in the two-column format described above excluding references and bios.

 The page limit is valid for the whole manuscript, but excluding references and bios.
 All figures must be sized such that they are properly readable.
 No modifications to the IEEE templates are allowed.

 Submission of a manuscript manifests the fact that it has received proper clearance from the author’s company or institution, that it has not been copyrighted, published, submitted, or accepted for publication elsewhere, and that it will not be submitted elsewhere while under consideration.
 The manuscript text should not contain any commercial references, such as company names, university names, trademarks, commercial acronyms, or part numbers.